- INFORMACIÓN DE SALUD

 A new therapy may be developed for very preterm preeclampsia patients, if the results of a small pilot study are confirmed in a larger trial.
 Researchers have been looking for a safe way to prolong pregnancy by at least the 48 hours needed to allow steroid shots to mature fetal lungs.
 (Each safe extra day in utero eliminates two or three days in NICU, and means higher survival rates for many of the babies affected by preeclampsia.)

 In 2003 a paper published by Dr. Ananth Karumanchi in the Journal of Clinical Investigation presented evidence that a protein named soluble fms-like tyrosine kinase (sFlt-1) caused many of the symptoms in preeclampsia.
 Karumanchi studied the placentas from preeclamptic pregnancies and found that they were producing far more sFlt-1 than the placentas from normal pregnancies.
-The protein binds to another protein and compromises the repair of blood vessels, leading to many of the symptoms such as hypertension and proteinuria as damage to the maternal bloodstream accumulates.
+The protein binds to another protein and this compromises the repair of blood vessels, leading to many of the symptoms such as hypertension and proteinuria as damage to the maternal bloodstream accumulates when normal repair stops.
 Since then, dozens of studies have confirmed the role of sFlt-1 in preeclampsia, although as with all scientific research there are likely to be further interesting developments.

 A recent paper published in Circulation reports on a small pilot study by Drs Karumanchi and Ravi Thadhani that seeks to filter out excess sFlt-1, thus prolonging the pregnancy.
 Initially the treatment was only offered once, so that researchers could confirm that it did not worsen matters.
 After confirming that it did drop sFlt-1 blood levels without any obvious complications, the trial looked at the effect of multiple treatments.
 In the three women with very preterm preeclampsia where this therapy was attempted more than once, delivery was delayed by two or three weeks before delivery became necessary.